92half99/Utopia/README.md

 Utopia is a lightweight application framework built with Dear ImGui and designed to integrate seamlessly with Vulkan.
 This combination enables the effortless blending of real-time Vulkan rendering with a powerful UI library to create desktop applications.
 The goal is to expand Utopia with utilities to simplify the development of immediate-mode desktop apps and straightforward Vulkan-based applications.

-Currently, Utopia supports Windows, with plans to add macOS and Linux support in the future.
+Currently, Utopia supports Windows, macOS and Linux.
 The setup scripts provided are tailored for Visual Studio 2022.

 ## Requirements
 - [Visual Studio 2022](https://visualstudio.com) (Setup scripts are designed for this IDE.)